mebusy/notes/dev_notes/Algorithm_Heap.md

 ##### step1: Delete root

 Well, there's pretty much only one node that could fill the hole without causing other problems with the tree structure.
 And that is the **very last node**.
 So the rightmost leaf at buttom level , one that simple fix is to swap that up and have that take the place of the original root.
-So in this case ,the 13 is going to get a massive promotion ans get teleported all the way to be the new root of this tree.
+So in this case ,the 13 is going to get a massive promotion and get teleported all the way to be the new root of this tree.

 <h2 id="e1e112957103fc145d1136e58c9e68c8"></h2>